'Economic recovery reduces risk of sharp deterioration in PSBs' asset quality'

-New Delhi, Feb 11 (IANS) India's 2021 economic recovery reduces the likelihood of a sharp deterioration in asset quality at the country's public sector banks, said Moody's Investors Service in a report.
+New Delhi: India's 2021 economic recovery reduces the likelihood of a sharp deterioration in asset quality at the country's public sector banks, said Moody's Investors Service in a report.

 However, the ratings agency said banks' capitalisation will remain insufficient to absorb unexpected shocks and support credit growth.